ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

 ## Installation

-First, make sure that your Mac, Linux, or Windows computer has Python ([https://www.python.org](https://www.python.org) - version 2.7 is best, and install pip if asked) installed (and if not, then please install it, using the instructions on the Python website). <br>
+First, make sure that your Mac, Linux, or Windows computer has Python ([https://www.python.org](https://www.python.org) - but NOT any version 3.x of Python - version 2.7 is best (Python v3 is really a quite different language from v2, and not backwards-compatible with v2), installed
+(and if not, then please install it, using the instructions on the Python website.
+Install pip, if asked, during the Python installation.) <br>

 Then additionally, for the specific case of Windows machines (but this is not necessary on Mac or Linux), please also install <i>either</i> Cygwin ([https://www.cygwin.com](https://www.cygwin.com)) <i>or</i> Visual Studio ([https://www.visualstudio.com](https://www.visualstudio.com)).
 Note that if you choose to install Visual Studio (rather than Cygwin) on